Thu Bon River, a trip in time

 - on Sep 16, 2019 By: BN

 Hoi An is always a must-visit destination for travellers when coming to Vietnam.
 This trading city with bustling activities from the 15th to the 19th century has a varied culture and heritage.
 But Hoi An still has a great natural treasure from the sea to the river, including the Thu Bon River.
-Once upon a time, its quietness meant the death for all the commercial activities in Hoi An, now this river is a real tourist attraction.
+Once upon a time, its quietness meant the death for all the commercial activities in Hoi An, but now this river is a real tourist attraction.
 Follow us along this mythical river and discover the hidden treasures along its banks.

 A river full of history

 The Thu Bon River originates from Truong Son mountain range at over 2,500 m altitudes, on Ngoc Linh Mountain, Nam Tra My District, Quang Nam Province.
 During its journey, the river deposits silt which helps the land become fertile, and had also shaped the geography and history of this region in Vietnam.
 It has contributed to the emergence of cultural sites such as My Son Sanctuary and Hoi An ancient town, two sites classified as cultural heritage sites of humanity by UNESCO.
 The Thu Bon River has continued to flow through the years, witness to many events on both of its sides, and to this day continues to flow, continues to build up alluvium and fulfil its role in the natural life cycle of Hoi An.